 Now, due to improved methods and better ways to clean the inside of the tooth, root canals are routinely done in one visit.
 This is certainly more convenient for the patient as well as for the dentist.

 Typically, root canal specialists (known as endodontists) will complete a root canal in one visit.
-This is certainly more convenient for the patient but it’s also cost effective.
+This is certainly more convenient for the patient but it’s also cost-effective.
 Speed and efficiency translate to lower cost in the long run.

 Some upper first molars, perhaps the most difficult teeth to perform root canals on, can take more than just two visits to completely seal.
 These teeth can have three to five canals where a lower first premolar will have only one canal.
 It depends on which tooth you have a root canal on; some are easy and some are more complex in their internal anatomy, hence, require more time.
-Cost is also usually commensurate with the complexity of the root canal.
+Cost is also usually commensurate with the complexity of the treatment

 In regards to your mention of a third visit in order to place pins, I don’t believe that pins are a good thing to place inside of the tooth.
 They typically lead to a weakening in the structure of the tooth and micro-fractures, and down the road, problems that lead to the loss of the tooth.
 Using modern composite bonding techniques, it is usually possible to avoid the use of pins.
 This last step in the root canal is referred to as the “build up,” which is a process that involves restoring the original mass of the tooth so that the dentist can place a crown over the tooth.